ammario/isokey/README.md

 - Important information such as userID, key expire time, and flags are stored within the key.
 - Use mutliple secrets simultaneously
-- Invalid secrets and compromised keys
+- Invalidate secrets and compromised keys

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->